gkapfham/seke2015-paper/README.md

 Please note that this has been tested on an Ubuntu 15.04 workstation running a very recent version of LaTeX that was manually installed using the TeXLive installer.
 It is also worth noting that you can also compile the paper using other LaTeX development tools, such as `latexmk`.
-If you are unable to compile the presentation with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.
+If you are unable to compile the paper with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.